We accept most insurances

 With our oral surgery, we offer multiple sedation options to ensure total comfort and safety during wisdom teeth extraction.
 The sedation options include laughing gas, general anesthesia and IV sedation.
-Dr. Brady will discuss these options with you and together move forward with the sedation method that best fits your needs.
+Our oral surgeon will discuss these options with you and together move forward with the sedation method that best fits your needs.

 General anesthesia is a management technique that helps patients stay asleep while receiving dental care.
-Our specifically-trained anesthesia experts administer the anesthesia medications and monitor your child while Dr. Brady performs the wisdom teeth extraction.
+Our specifically-trained anesthesia experts administer the anesthesia medications and monitor your child while the dentist performs the wisdom teeth extraction.

 IV Sedation with an Anesthesiologist

 If the patient needs, we can offer IV sedation.
 IV sedation involves administering a sedative through a vein to help the medication work quickly.
 The amount of sedative used is carefully tailored to each patient to reduce the risk of complications and side effects.

 There are many benefits to IV sedation, including: